mucommander/mucommander/readme.txt

 Please use the muCommander forums (http://www.mucommander.com/forums) to post your questions, suggestions or bug reports.
-Your feedback is important and always welcome !
+Your feedback is important and always welcome!

 Official website: http://www.mucommander.com
 Copyright (C) 2002-2007 Maxence Bernard